bengant3/recycleNashville/README.md

     - If this doesn't work, check the Gatsby documentation link above to troubleshoot.
 3. Go to the localhost link provided in the output, probably <http://localhost:8000>.
 The website should be up and running on this link, ready to be tested.

+You should see saved changes instantly show up while running the development bundle.
+If they don't, try `Cmd/Ctrl + C` in the terminal to restart the development bundle.

 ## Website Features
 1. Interactice (?) information session about what can and can't be recycled.
 2. A quiz to test knowledge.